-- students will speak and listen to explore, extend, clarify, and reflect on their thoughts, ideas, feelings, and experiences - express feelings and give examples of past experiences - begin to ask and respond to questions, seeking information (who? what? why? when?) - express opinions (I like...; I don't like...) - listen to the ideas and opinions of others - students will be able to communicate information and ideas effectively and clearly, and to respond personally and critically - participate in conversation and in small and whole group discussion - begin to use gestures and tone to convey meaning - respond to and give simple directions or instructions - engage in simple oral presentations and respond to oral presentations and other texts - students will be able to interact with sensitivity and respect, considering the situation, audience and purpose - demonstrate that they are becoming aware of social conventions in group work and cooperative play - develop the concepts/vocabulary of feelings and an awareness that some vocabulary choices can hurt people - students will be expected to select, read, and view with understanding a range of literature, information, media, visual and audio texts - understand basic concepts of print including directionality, word, space, letter, and sound - students will be expected to respond personally to a range of texts - respond personally to texts in a variety of ways - express opinions about texts and the work of authors and illustrators - students will be expected to use writing and other forms of representing to explore, clarify, and reflect on their thoughts, feelings, experiences, and learnings; and to use their imagination - understand that print carries a message - use writing and other forms of representing to convey meaning (communicating messages, recounting experiences, expressing feelings and imaginative ideas, exploring learning) - students will be expected to create texts collaboratively and independently, using a variety of forms for a range of audiences and purposes - create written and media texts using some familiar forms (e.g., lists, letters, personal narratives, retellings, messages, finger plays, drawings, puppetry)
+- students will speak and listen to explore, extend, clarify, and reflect on their thoughts, ideas, feelings, and experiences - begin to ask and respond to questions, seeking information (who? what? where? when?) - express opinions (I like...; I don't like...) - listen to the ideas and opinions of others - students will be able to communicate information and ideas effectively and clearly, and to respond personally and critically - participate in conversation and in small and whole group discussion - respond to and give simple directions or instructions - students will be able to interact with sensitivity and respect, considering the situation, audience and purpose - develop the concepts/vocabulary of feelings and an awareness that some vocabulary choices can hurt people - students will be expected to select, read, and view with understanding a range of literature, information, media, visual and audio texts - regard reading/viewing as sources of interest, enjoyment, and information - engage in reading or reading-like behaviour as they experience a variety of literature - students will be expected to respond personally to a range of texts - respond personally to texts in a variety of ways - express opinions about texts and the work of authors and illustrators - students will be expected to use writing and other forms of representing to explore, clarify, and reflect on their thoughts, feelings, experiences, and learnings; and to use their imagination - understand that print carries a message - use writing and other forms of representing to convey meaning (communicating messages, recounting experiences, expressing feelings and imaginative ideas, exploring learning) - students will be expected to create texts collaboratively and independently, using a variety of forms for a range of audiences and purposes - create written and media texts using some familiar forms (e.g., lists, letters, personal narratives, retellings, messages, finger plays, drawings, puppetry) - students will be expected to use a range of strategies to develop effective writing and media products to enhance their clarity, precision, and effectiveness

-- demonstrate a beginning awareness of audience and purpose - students will be expected to use a range of strategies to develop effective writing and media products to enhance their clarity, precision, and effectiveness - begin to develop strategies for prewriting, drafting, revising, editing, and presenting, e.g., - use drawing and talking to rehearse for writing - take risks with temporary spelling as a strategy for getting ideas on paper (drafting) - confer with others, respond orally to comments, and begin to add on (simple revision strategies) - use simple editing strategies such as adding more letters to one or two words, or putting in periods - share writing and other representations with others in a variety of ways - use some conventions of written language - use drawings, letters, and approximations to record meaning - develop the concept of directionality (left to write; top to bottom) - establish one-to-one correspondence between spoken and written words - begin to use spacing between words - write complete sentences (although they are not always punctuated correctly with periods - experiment with punctuation (sometimes overgeneralize use of periods e.g., periods after every word) - understand that letters can be written in upper and lower case form (but often tend to use them indiscriminately) - use letters to represent the predominant sounds in words (e.g., beginning sound; beginning and final sound) - begin to spell some words conventionally - demonstrate engagement with writing and other forms of representation - choose to write when given choice of activities - take risks to express self in writing - sustain engagement in writing and other forms of representation (e.g., creating with blocks or paint, role playing, telling a story through drawing or writing) - write in play situations (e.g., making grocery lists, making signs, playing school, preparing menus) - engage in writing and representing activities every day - share writing and other representations willingly with others - with assistance, begin to use technology in writing and other forms of representing - use a tape recorder to tape a completed piece of writing, oral retelling, or a dramatization - use a drawing program/simple word processing program (computer software) to create illustrations for a group story or to draw a picture and write a caption
+- begin to develop strategies for prewriting, drafting, revising, editing, and presenting, e.g., - use drawing and talking to rehearse for writing - take risks with temporary spelling as a strategy for getting ideas on paper (drafting) - confer with others, respond orally to comments, and begin to add on (simple revision strategies) - use simple editing strategies such as adding more letters to one or two words, or putting in periods - share writing and other representations with others in a variety of ways - use some conventions of written language - use drawings, letters, and approximations to record meaning - develop the concept of directionality (left to write; top to bottom) - establish one-to-one correspondence between spoken and written words - begin to use spacing between words - write complete sentences (although they are not always punctuated correctly with periods) - experiment with punctuation (sometimes overgeneralize use of periods e.g., periods after every word) - understand that letters can be written in upper and lower case form (but often tend to use them indiscriminately) - use letters to represent the predominant sounds in words (e.g., beginning sound; beginning and final sound) - begin to spell some words conventionally - demonstrate engagement with writing and other forms of representation - choose to write when given choice of activities - take risks to express self in writing - sustain engagement in writing and other forms of representation (e.g., creating with blocks or paint, role playing, telling a story through drawing or writing) - write in play situations (e.g., making grocery lists, making signs, playing school, preparing menus) - engage in writing and representing activities every day - share writing and other representations willingly with others